Expectation and Acoustic Neural Network Representations Enhance Music Identification from Brain Activity: Results

 \subsection{Pretraining with ANN-derived representations enhances song ID classification}

-Guided by predictive coding framework \cite{Akama2025} and evidence for dissociable cortical encoding of acoustic and predictive information \cite{DiLiberto2020}, we asked a question: how does the choice of target representation affect downstream (Song ID classification) performance?
+Guided by the predictive-coding framework and evidence for dissociable cortical encoding of acoustic and expectation-related information, we investigated how the choice of target representation affects downstream Song ID classification performance.
 We compared three neurophysiologically motivated representation types as pretraining targets: Acoustic, Surprisal, and Entropy.
-These representations reflect complementary aspects of auditory processing---acoustic properties of the signal versus predictive information about unexpected events (Surprisal) and uncertainty (Entropy).
-Acoustic features were extracted using MuQ \cite{zhu2025muqselfsupervisedmusicrepresentation}, and predictive features (Surprisal/Entropy) were computed using MusicGen \cite{musicgen} (see Methods for details).
-We pretrained separate EEG encoders to predict each representation type, then fine-tuned them for Song ID classification.
-All three representation types were evaluated under identical experimental conditions (Seed 42, 16-s context window for predictive features).
-We refer to this framework, which leverages these complementary representation types as masked prediction targets, as \textbf{\textit{PredANN++}} (full architectural details are provided in Methods).
+These representations reflect complementary aspects of auditory processing---acoustic properties of the signal versus expectation-related information about unexpected events (surprisal) and uncertainty (entropy).
+Acoustic features were extracted using MuQ \cite{zhu2025muqselfsupervisedmusicrepresentation}, and expectation-related features (surprisal/entropy) were computed using MusicGen \cite{musicgen} (see \hyperref[sec:methods]{Methods} for details).
+We pretrained separate EEG encoders to predict each representation type, and then fine-tuned each of them for Song ID classification.
+All three representation types were evaluated under identical experimental conditions (Seed 42, 16-s context window for expectation-related features).
+We refer to this framework, which leverages these complementary representation types as masked prediction targets, as \textbf{\textit{PredANN++}} (full architectural details are provided in \hyperref[sec:methods]{Methods}).
 This setup enables the direct comparison of how representation choice impacts EEG-based decoding performance (Figure~\ref{fig:single-models-en}).